Masoud647/Masoud647.github.io/README.md

 is ready to go and their student number will be stored in the local database on the raspberry pi.

-The barcode scanned will be processed by the raspberry pI which will store it on the SQL database and then the application fetches from the database and displays the information.
+The barcode scanned will be processed by the Raspberry Pi  which will store it on the SQL database and then the application fetches from the database and displays the information.
 Note: only administrators will be able to view the student numbers, regular users will only be able to view the inventory count of items in the crib.

 2. System Requirements Specifications
 =====================================